-Planned provision Project lead (and delivery Indicativ e timescal е Total cost Total Funding Prioritisation location partners) 2020/25 2025/30 2030/35 2035/40 (indicative) funding available gap (3) Critical (2) Essential (1) Important Youth Clubs Various Maintenance works to maintain buildings for ongoing usage.
-LB Lewisham, Provider Х £300k TBC TBC 2 Riverside Youth Club Evelyn In addition to ongoing maintenance, our current provider is working in partnership with the Council to secure funding to develop Riverside site and re-provide a new youth club on-site.
-LB Lewisham, Provider X £1m ТВС ТВС 2 Youth APGs Various Adventure playgrounds have a shorter lifespan than our youth clubs.
-Condition surveys have not been carried out, but if this provision is to remain in the borough, they will need significant work in the next ten years LB Lewisham, Provider x £1m ТВС £1m 2 Children & Family Centres Various Maintenance works to maintain buildings for ongoing usage.
-LB Lewisham, Provider X £250k TBC TBC 2 Sub-tota I £2.55m TBC £1m
+Planned provision Proposed Description of project/proposal Project lead (and delivery Indicativ e timescal е Total cost Total Funding Prioritisation location partners) 2020/25 2025/30 2030/35 2035/40 indicative) funding available gap (3) Critical (2) Essential (1) Important Youth Clubs Various Maintenance works to maintain buildings for ongoing usage.
+LB Lewisham, Provider X £300k TBC TBC 2 Riverside Youth Club Evelyn In addition to ongoing maintenance, our current provider is working in partnership with the Council to secure funding to develop Riverside site and re-provide a new youth club on-site.
+LB Lewisham, Provider X £1m TBC TBC 2 Youth APGs Various Adventure playgrounds have a shorter lifespan than our youth clubs.
+Condition surveys have not been carried out, but if this provision is to remain in the Borough, they will need significant work in the next ten years LB Lewisham, Provider Х £1m TBC £1m 2 Children & Family Centres Various Maintenance works to maintain buildings for ongoing usage.
+LB Lewisham, Provider X £250k TBC TBC 2 Family Hubs One in each 'health area' n4 new family hubs to be identified to provide the central hub to a hub and spoke model of early intervention and family services X ТВС ТВС ТВС Sub-total l £2.55m TBC £1m